Peter Pinizzotto: Montreal Impact

 In 2004, Pinizzotto accepted the position of assistant coach for the Montreal Impact under Nick DeSantis.
 In his first season he helped the team win the league double, and the Voyageurs Cup.
 The following season he helped the team set a league-record of a 15-game undefeated streak and total of only three losses, as well as a club-record nine-game undefeated stretch on the road.
 As well as another regular-season title, and Voyageurs Cup.
 In 2006, he helped the team to its best start ever at home with a ten-game undefeated streak at Claude-Robillard Sports Complex winning another regular season title, and the club's third Voyageurs Cup.
 In 2007, he signed a new deal to keep him at the club for the 2007 season.
 After De Santis was promoted to Manager and Director of Soccer for Montreal Impact in 2008 he was dismissed from his coaching duties.

 Woodbridge Strikers

 In 2009, Pinizzotto became involved with Woodbridge Strikers SC as a technical director, and managed their reserve team in the Reserve division of the Canadian Soccer League.
 In 2014, when Woodbridge became a founding member in League1 Ontario he continued to serve as head coach.
 After the conclusion of the season he was named League1 Coach of the Year.
 In 2015 and 2017 he secured for the club the league cup.
 He also led the team to the league championship final in 2017, and 2018.
 In 2017, he was inducted into the York Region Soccer Association Hall of Fame.
+In 2025, he was named the league's Coach of the Year.